 Care house of the Wind Chimneys

 The care house invites children with intractable diseases and their families who have difficulties traveling, and help them recharge the vitality for their daily lives.
-Because many families will come prepared that it may be their last trip together, the client, “Dream for Children with Intractable Diseases and Their Families,” desired for a place where children can be like children and parents to be like parents instead of an austere facility that treats children as patients, and deepens the family connection through the travel experience.
+Because many families will come prepared that it may be their last trip together, the client, “Dream for Children with Intractable Diseases and Their Families,” desired for a place where children can be like children and parents to be like parents instead of an inorganic, hospital-like facility that treats children as patients, and deepens the family connection through the travel experience.
 Should the child eventually passes away, it will be a place where the family can revisit and spend time quietly to remember.
 It was also requested for it to be a place to educate people to gain deeper compassion and kindness for others.
-The ocean is visible from the second floor level, but the client wished for a single story building surrounded by flora, as typical in Okinawa, where the families and staffs could seamlessly spend time while being aware of each other’s presence.
+The ocean is visible from the second floor level, but the client wished for a single story building surrounded by tropical greenery, as typical in Okinawa, where the families and staffs could seamlessly spend time while being aware of each other’s presence.

 When designing, we imagined nestling close to the bodies of bedridden children who gaze at a ceiling or window all day.
 With consideration of their eye level and body size, we placed sliding glass doors so they could enjoy the outside scenery and wind even from a side-lying position, low entrances and ceilings, and 8 m-deep wind chimneys about 1.8 m in diameter with a skylight on top that could be looked straight up when lying on the back.
 The wind chimneys take in the ocean breeze from high up during the day, while drawing the cool air from the shade of the north garden by creating buoyancy-driven ventilation.
 For children with physical disabilities, the wind carries a lot of information; The ocean breeze that blows through the pine grove, the singing of insects and birds, the fragrance of indigenous flowers, the humid scent of the tide and rain.
 We envisioned that this “scenery of wind” (in Japanese, the word “wind” consists of two letters; wind and scenery) would connect children with Okinawa’s environment.
 The plan has a circular form that opens up equally to the surroundings, with all rooms facing outward.
 The communal bath and living-dining-kitchen area where people gather open up towards the garden with abundance of natural light, while the four compact guestrooms are a bit darker and quiet for the children who tire easily can rest.